wearebraid/vue-formulate/README.md

 npm install vue-formulate
 ```

-You will require Babel so...
+If you want to use ES6 features in your project
+(and this readme assumes you do), then you'll also
+need Babel:

 ```sh
 babel-preset-env
 babel-preset-stage-2
 ```

+Many Vue/Vuex projects require Babel’s `stage-2` preset.
-... and ensure a `.babelrc` is in the project root and includes ...
+Best practice is to include a `.babelrc` in the project
+root:

 ```sh
 {
   "presets": [